capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

 the benefits of a slightly rocky upgrade path are worth the risks of downtime.

-It also hasn't helped historically that we've only just gotten to grips with Ruby 1.9, and that Bundler's near ubuquity means that now it's trivial to lock a Gem at a specific version.
-With other tools in the Ruby eco system it's become easier for us to make significant changes to a tool upon which many hundreds of thousands of people rely.
+It also hasn't helped historically that we've only just gotten to grips with Ruby 1.9, and that Bundler's near ubiquity means that now it's trivial to lock a Gem at a specific version.
+With other tools in the Ruby ecosystem it's become easier for us to make significant changes to a tool upon which many hundreds of thousands of people rely.